The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: LLM Sensitivity Analysis

 Our Direct Prompt Injection attack implementation consists purely of malicious prompts without embedding them within legitimate user tasks or queries that the model should simultaneously fulfill.
 Therefore, there is no "correct answer" or "intended operation".
 Hence, we deliberately excluded the FSR metric from the evaluation.

-The malicious prompt consisting of the message (M) and the command pipe (CP) that cause the least number of failures in LLMs was $M_1-CP_2$, while the malicious prompt consisting of $M_2-CP_3$ was the one that better misled the models. \\ \\ \textbf{RAG Backdoor and Inter-Agent Trust Exploitation attacks.} For RAG Backdoor Attack (RBA), the most effective combination was $M_2-CP_3$, achieving an ASR of $0.778$ and an FSR of $1.000$, indicating high attack success while preserving task compliance.
+The malicious prompt consisting of the message (M) and the command pipe (CP) that cause the least number of failures in LLMs was $M_1-CP_2$, while the malicious prompt consisting of $M_2-CP_3$ was the one that better misled the models.

+\textbf{RAG Backdoor and Inter-Agent Trust Exploitation attacks.} For RAG Backdoor Attack (RBA), the most effective combination was $M_2-CP_3$, achieving an ASR of $0.778$ and an FSR of $1.000$, indicating high attack success while preserving task compliance.
+For Inter-Agent Trust Exploitation (IATE) scenario, the configuration that resulted in the highest number of LLM failures was $M_2-CP_1$, yielding both an ASR and an FSR of $1.000$.